 Although locking pliers come in different configurations, they all use the same locking mechanism.
 They utilize an over-center toggle action to lock the jaws.

-Vise grip pliers have one more advantage over regular pliers.
+Compared to regular pliers, vise grip pliers have one more advantage.
 Besides staying locked, they have compound lever action that multiplies the hand force on the handles to a high clamping force on the jaws.
-This allows them to clamp an object more strongly than any regular pliers.
+As a result, these pliers can clamp an object more strongly than any regular pliers.

 Parts of Locking pliers (Picture)

 Mole grips have a pressure adjustment lever for adjusting the gap between the jaws and the clamping force.
 Typically, the pressure control lever has a knurled adjustment knob at the end of the upper fixed handle.
 On some pliers, the knob is hidden in between the handles but works the same way.
 It lets you adjust the vise grips to fit a workpiece by turning it clockwise or counter-clockwise to narrow or widen the gap between the jaws.

 All locking pliers have a release lever for disengaging the jaws from a workpiece.
 Without it, the pliers would stay locked on a workpiece forever.
 The release trigger looks like a tongue between the handle levers.
 You simply press it against the lower handle to unlock the pliers.
 However, some release levers work by pulling them away from the movable handle.
 Such levers are slightly longer than the lower handle.